aestrada7/scss-code-guidelines/README.md

 * Always use a single space between the last selector and the opening brace (but no space after the brace) that begins the declaration block.
 * The opening brace should be on the same line as the last selector in a given rule.
 Always put a blank line between rules.
 * Use two spaces as indentation (not tabs) so it displays uniformly across platforms.
+* Make sure there are no extra spaces at the end of lines.

 ```css
 .element‐card {